Yes, Even You Can Afford a Trip Abroad

 - Try and convince a friend or 2 to join me (Don’t let this stop you!
 Traveling alone is a life changing experience and as long as you do your research, you can be safe and have a blast!)

 - Pack mindfully by using what I learned from my research of the activities and climate

 My favorite sites to shop for affordable flights and packages are listed below.
 However, I usually check the usual suspects like American Air, Delta, Korean Air, etc. in addition to these.
 The more flexible you are with dates and cities you can fly into, the cheaper the ticket.
-To give you a ballpark of what I personally think is a good deal on flights just to get from North America to any city (with the cheapest flight) on another continent:
+Here’s what I personally think is a good deal on round-trip flights from North America to any city (with the cheapest flight) on another continent: